-The Autonomous flying drone uses the computer vision technology to hover in the air avoiding the objects to keep moving on the right path.
-Apart from security surveillance and Ariel view monitoring, AI drone is now used by online retail giant Amazon to deliver the products at customer’s doorstep revolutionizing the transportation and delivery system by logistics and supply chain companies.
+The Autonomous flying drone uses the computer vision technology to hover in the air, avoiding other objects to keep moving on the instructed path.
+Apart from security surveillance and Aerial view monitoring, AI drone is now used by the online retail giant Amazon, to deliver the products at their customers’ doorsteps, revolutionizing the transportation and delivery system by logistics and supply chain companies.

 How Computer Vision in Drone Technology Works?

 The neural network in drones helps to detect the various types of objects like vehicles, foothills, buildings, trees, objects on or near the surface of the water, as well as diverse terrain.
-Computer vision also helps detect livening beings like humans, whales, ground animals and other marine mammals with a high level of accuracy.
+Computer vision also helps in detecting the living beings like humans, whales, ground animals and other marine mammals, with a high level of accuracy.

-The Drone used to capture the data using the camera and sensors, which is later analyzed to extract useful information to utilize for a specific purpose.
-This process is known as computer vision and related to automatic extraction, analysis and understanding of meaningful information through one or more images processed through computer vision technology.
+The Drone is used to capture the data using the camera and sensors.
+This data is later analyzed to extract useful information in order to utilize for a specific purpose.
+This process is known as computer vision and is related to automatic extraction, analysis and understanding of meaningful information through one or more images processed through computer vision technology.

 Machine Learning & Deep Learning for Computer Vision in Drones